VibeCoding: How We Deploy Experiments Faster Without Cutting Corners

 What VibeCoding Actually Means

-At ABXK.AI, we use VibeCoding specifically for:
+At ABXK.AI, we use VibeCoding for:

-• Exploring unfamiliar APIs — Learning new libraries faster by seeing working examples
+- Exploring unfamiliar APIs — Learning new libraries faster by seeing working examples

 What we don’t use it for:

-• Production systems that require high reliability
+- Production systems that need high reliability

-• Security-critical code paths
+- Security-critical code paths

-• Complex algorithmic logic where precision matters
+- Complex logic where precision matters

-• Code that will be maintained long-term without major rewrites
+- Code that will be maintained long-term without major rewrites

 Why This Matters for Experimentation